 Quick comparison across pricing floor, best fit, and switching effort.
 Tap a row to jump to the full pick.

-Coda Pro at 10 a user per month is half of Airtable Team and combines documents and databases in one canvas.
-Tables, formulas, and packs (integrations) live alongside text and embeds.
+The upside: Tables, formulas, and packs (integrations) live alongside text and embeds.
 For Airtable subscribers whose actual workflow includes documentation alongside data (project briefs, team wikis, OKRs), Coda's unified canvas removes the Airtable-plus-Notion stack at lower cost.
-The trade-off is shallower extension ecosystem than Airtable's.
+The free tier covers unlimited docs.

 Strengths

-• +Half of Airtable Team monthly price
++Half of Airtable Team monthly price

-• +Documents and databases unified
++Documents and databases unified

-• +Strong formula engine
++Strong formula engine

-• +Free tier covers unlimited docs
++Free tier covers unlimited docs

 Trade-offs

-• Smaller extensions ecosystem than Airtable
+−Smaller extensions catalog than Airtable

-• Per-record limits work differently
+−Per-record limits work differently

-• Less polished as a pure database tool
+−Less polished as a pure database tool

 Free